nus-tic4001-AY2021S1/ip/docs/README.md

 Example of usage:
 ```
 No action is needed from user.
-Enter list to list all tasks loaded from data file
+User will be enter `'list'` to list all tasks loaded from data file
 ```